UNION TWP., Ohio – Three men who pulled off the biggest armed robbery in Tri-State history 25 years ago have never been caught.

 But there were no cell phones for the witnesses to record the incident and no surveillance cameras in the parking lot, either.

-"I don't have a clue how," retired Union Township officer Bruce Farmer said this week.
+"I don't have a clue how," retired Union Township officer Bruce Farmer said.
 "We worked the case pretty hard for over a year and then the FBI took over."

 Brinks offered a $50,000 reward the next day and placed an ad in the local newspapers asking for the public's help.
 Company officials said several people responded.
 But Brinks and PNC officials did not comment of the amount of money stolen or any other details.